oarepo/oarepo-upload-cli/README.md

 The package provides multiple ways how to supply the authentication token.

-#### Command line argument

-Traditionally, you can specify the token by using `--t` following by the token itself.

 #### Ini file

 In order for the configuration file to be parsed correctly, create the file following these rules: